bbatsov/batsov.com/_posts/2013-10-07-rubocop-0-dot-14-beyond-the-ruby-style-guide.markdown

-I've started the project with the simple goal of creating a tool to help you follow the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) to the letter - originally it didn't even have configuration options for that very reason :smile:
-The project, however, quickly outgrew its humble origin and became much more popular than I could have envisioned.
+I've started the project with the simple goal of creating a tool to help you follow the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) to the letter - originally it didn't even have configuration options for that very reason The project, however, quickly outgrew its humble origin and became much more popular than I could have envisioned.
 Today we have a core team of RuboCop hackers, dozens of contributors and thousands of users.
 Having received a lot of feedback over the past year from people who use slightly